EnaihoVFX/IsaiahVFX/README.md

 ## 📫 Let's Connect

 If you're interested in working together or just want to chat about programming, game development, or tech in general, feel free to reach out!
-Connect with me through my email [IsaiahVFX@proton.me] my Discord [@vfxisaiah]
+Connect with me through my email [enaihouwaspaul@gmail.com] my Discord [@vfxisaiah]

 Looking forward to the next adventure! 🚀